More

 Exploring Learning Styles: The VARK Model

-One of the popular theories the scientists have developed to make the children learn is called the VARK model.
-The acronym VARK stands for Visual, Aural, Read/Write and Kinesthetic sensory modalities that are used for learning.
+One of the popular theories that scientists have developed to make children learn is called the VARK model.
+The acronym VARK stands for Visual, Aural, Read/Write, and Kinesthetic sensory modalities that are used for learning.
 This model was suggested by Fleming and Mills to reflect the experiences of the students and teachers in 1992.

 VARK Model of Learning A SplashLearn image illustration